dianeMADS/portfolio/README.md

-Examples of data science projects completed by for work, academic, and self-learning purposes:
-- Examples of dashboards developed to support leadership and engineers in decision-making
-- A few analysis involving machine learning for predictive modelling and clustering
+This portfolio presents examples of data science projects completed by for work, academic, and self-learning purposes.
+It includes some dashboards developed to support leadership and engineers in decision-making, and a few analysis involving machine learning for predictive modelling and clustering.
-#- Database Management (in construction)

 <!-- This webpage provides examples of data science projects completed by Diane for work, academic, and self-learning purposes.
 Those studies encompasses a broad range of skills including:
 - RESEARCH SKILLS: critical thinking; qualitative inquiry; study design (questions, hypothesis, methodology); technical writing; oral presentation to both leadership and technical audiences